shapeoko/Docs/content/firstjob.md

 First, make sure that you have adequate safety gear, eye protection (safety glasses), hearing protection (at least a pair of foam ear plugs, better is to combine foam ear plugs with noise-reducing ear muffs).
 Second, review the [operating checklist](http://www.shapeoko.com/wiki/index.php/Operating_Checklist).
 Third, **never** operate the machine without safety gear.

 Lower your Z-axis so the tip of the end mill mounted in the spindle *just* ***touching*** the material.
 Make certain the bit is securely held by the collet, per the instructions for your spindle.
-If necessary, use a bit of plumber's silicon thread tape on the collet of your rotary tool to ensyee this.
+If necessary, use a bit of plumber's silicon thread tape on the collet of your rotary tool to ensure this.

 ![Just above work surface](firstjob/zero_Z.png)